It is NOT WHAT you

 be necessary.
 Given the US dollar secular decline, we continue to

-recommend that All investors need to diversify their investments
+recommend that All investors need to diversify their

 globally.
-Additionally many blue chip foreign investments are more
+Additionally, many blue chip foreign investments

 attractive investments with stock prices cheaper by most valuation

-measures: price to earnings, price to sales and price to book.
+measures: price to earnings, price to sales and price to

 Our recommended US equity portfolios international stock